UrielCh/deno-pystruct/README.md

 # deno-pystruct
-An isomorphic implementation of Python struct for Deno, It had been write in a first place to map deno FFI struct.
+An isomorphic implementation of Python struct for Deno, It had been written in the first place to map Deno FFI struct.

 ## content

-The module contains a Stuct class for Object oriented usage.
+The module contains a Stuct class for Object-oriented usage.

-And they non object oriented varient:
+And they non-object-oriented variant:

 > `pack(format, v1, v2, ...)`
 Return a bytes object containing the values v1, v2, … packed according to the format string format.
 The arguments must match the values required by the format exactly.